Lemoncode/react-hooks-by-example/10-use-reducer/Readme.md

 };
 ```

-- And now Let's go to create our reducer
+- And now Let's go to create our reducer.

 _./src/demo.tsx_